ferreiratiago/js-wtf/string.md

     * Next, our logical NOT `!` will negate the truthy of `0`, which is first converted to the boolean `false`.
     * In short, `!+[]` > `!+''` > `!+0` > `!0` > `!false` > `true`.
 * At this stage our expression is translated into `(true+[]+![]).length`, and the follow operation to take place is `true+[]`.
     * This time our `+` operator works as a concatenation operator evaluating first the first operand `true`.
-By specification `true` is converted into the string `'true'`.
+By specification `true` is converted into the string `'true'` (this happens because the second operand when coerce results into a string).
     * We now evaluate our second operand `[]`, which translates into the empty string `''`.
     * In short, `true+[]` > `'true'+[]` > `'true'+''` > `'true'`.
 * Our expression is now `('true'+![]).length`.
 The now move forward with `'true'+![]`.